Welcome to our grammar lesson about Spanish word “aunque”.

-In the case of “aunque”, that relationship expresses a partial obstacle, in spite of which an action occurs.
+In the case of “aunque”, it introduces a partial obstacle, in spite of which an action occurs.

 “Aunque” has two possible meanings in English:

 - Even if

 That makes sense, because both “although” and “even if” express a partial obstacle, in spite of which an action occurs.

 Aunque él tiene poco tiempo, siempre viene.

 Although he has little time, he always comes.

 Aunque él tenga poco tiempo, vendrá.

 Even if he has little time, he will come.

 Pay attention to the sentences above.
 Why is the verb form “tiene” in the first sentence, and “tenga” in the second one?
 We will explain that next.

-When “aunque” means “although”, the next verb in the sentence is conjugated in Indicative Mood:
+When “aunque” means “although”, the next verb in the sentence is conjugated in some tense of the Indicative Mood:

 Marcos es muy simpático, aunque a veces se enfada.